QuiteAFancyEmerald/Holy-Unblocker/CONTRIBUTING.md

-# Contributing to Holy Unblocker
+# Contributing to InvisiProxy LTS

-Thank you for considering contributing to Holy Unblocker!
+Thank you for considering contributing to InvisiProxy LTS!
 Your contributions help us improve and provide better functionality.
 Please follow the guidelines below to ensure a smooth process.

 ## Commit Message Guidelines